How to Conduct a Training Needs Analysis

 3. A desire by the organization to benefit from a perceived opportunity

 In all three situations, the starting point is a desire to effect a certain change.
 Given this, you must know how the people who will experience the change perceive it.
-In the absence of a needs analysis, you may find employees and even managers resistant to change and reluctant to training.
-They may be unable to transfer their newly acquired skills to their jobs because of the organizational constraints.
+In the absence of a needs analysis and proper communication, you may find employees and even managers resistant to change and reluctant to training.

 How Organizations Can Benefit